reinhart1010/nix/docs/en/linux/pacman-remove.md

 - List packages that would be affected (does not remove any packages):

 `pacman --remove --print `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">package_name</span>

+- Display help for this subcommand:

+`pacman --remove --help`